 - 1 tbsp butter (optional)

 - 4 tbsp lemon juice

-- Prepare the filling: Heat the milk reserving about half a cup cold milk to add to mixture.
+Prepare the filling: Heat the milk reserving about half a cup cold milk to add to mixture.
 In another pot add the semolina, the eggs, sugar and the cold milk and stir well with a balloon whisk.
 When the milk is hot pour to mixture stirring continuously.
 Put on the heat and mix constantly until cream sets.
 Add the butter and vanilla and stir.
-Set aside for a while to cool.
+Cover the surface with cling film and set aside for a while to cool.

 Kopiaste and Kali Orexi,